Guide to natural food supplements

 How to recognize quality food supplements?

 Secondly, the origin of the supplement is also a guarantee of quality.
-France, but also Germany and Belgium have many manufacturers who have demonstrated their know-how.
+France, but also Germany or Belgium have many manufacturers who have demonstrated their know-how.
 Products from the United States or other non-EU countries are not controlled in the same way.
-These products do not meet any standards and can even be very dangerous to health.
+These products do not meet any standards and can even be very dangerous for your health.
 With the Internet, it has become easy to obtain substances from all over the world.
 However, for a safe and secure use, prefer a supplement made in Europe.